 \section{Abstract}

 We develop a light-front model of the proton to investigate the twist-3 chiral-even generalized parton distributions (GPDs) of light sea quarks.
-In this model, the sea quarks are treated as spin-\(\frac{1}{2}\) active partons, while the remaining proton constituents are modeled as spin-1 spectators.
-The momentum wave function, predicted by the soft-wall AdS/QCD, is fitted to the unpolarized parton distribution functions (PDFs) from the CETQ global analysis to constrain the model parameters.
+In this framework, sea quarks are treated as spin-\(\frac{1}{2}\) active partons, while the remaining proton constituents are modeled as spin-1 spectators.
+The light-front momentum wave function, derived from the soft-wall AdS/QCD approach, is fitted to unpolarized parton distribution functions (PDFs) from the CETQ global analysis to constrain the model parameters.
 To further validate the model, we analyze the sea quark flavor asymmetry through the difference \(\bar{d}(x) - \bar{u}(x)\) and the ratio \(\bar{d}(x)/\bar{u}(x)\), achieving good agreement with known phenomenological trends.
-Using this fitted distribution, we compute the twist-3 chiral-even GPDs and examine their dependence on the transverse momentum transfer, \(\Delta_T^2\), and the longitudinal momentum fraction, \(x\).
-Additionally, we explore the Mellin moments and the twist-3 chiral-even PDF, \(g_T(x)\) within this framework.
+Using this fitted distribution, we compute the twist-3 chiral-even GPDs and examine their dependence on the transverse momentum transfer \(\boldsymbol{\Delta_T}\) and the longitudinal momentum fraction \(x\).
+In addition, we evaluate the twist-3 chiral-even PDF \(g_T(x)\) within this framework.
 The contribution of sea quarks to the proton's orbital angular momentum is also investigated and compared with existing results in the literature.